Mons Monssen

-Mons Monssen (January 20, 1857–February 10, 1930) was a sailor in the United States Navy who received the Medal of Honor for heroism while serving about the USS Missouri (BB-11).
+Mons Monssen (January 20, 1867 – February 10, 1930) was a Norwegian-American sailor in the United States Navy who received the Medal of Honor for heroism while serving about the USS Missouri (BB-11).

 Biography

-Mons Monssen was born January 20, 1857, on a farm in Tolleshaug, Norway and enlisted in the United States Navy on June 3, 1889.
+Mons Monssen was born January 20, 1867 in Bergen, Norway, and enlisted in the United States Navy on June 3, 1889.

 Monssen was a chief gunners mate serving on USS Missouri (BB-11) on April 13, 1904, when a charge ignited while a 12-inch gun was being loaded for target practice.
 Eighteen officers and men lost their lives.
 Monssen entered the burning magazine through the scuttle and threw water on the fire with his hands until a hose was passed to him.
 For his actions he received the Medal of Honor a month later.

 Monssen was warranted as a gunner on May 27, 1904, and promoted to chief gunner on May 27, 1910.

 He was commissioned lieutenant in July 1918 and he retired December 15, 1925.

 He died at the Naval Hospital, Brooklyn, New York, February 10, 1930 and is buried at Cypress Hills National Cemetery.